-If you read this blog you know how much I love the The Judgement Game.
-If you don't usually read this blog, I am not a fan.
-We have become a society of, "never good enough", and we're callously passing this terrible message down to our children.
 While I'm sticking my nose in your business so I can judge the way you parent, dress, talk, blog, date, think, etc., my kids are watching and taking notes.
 Besides, when I'm done judging you, there's someone waiting in line to judge me!
-Seriously, when does it end?
+When does it end?

-We are all just people doing the best we can with the tools we have.
+We're all doing the best we can with the tools we have available to us.
 We can't always do things the same way because we don't all have the same tools.

 I understand that it is my responsibility to instill in my children values and morals, but I believe that the media has a certain responsibility too.
 After all, I cannot compete with the plethora of junk television, movies, billboards, and the messages that advertisers are blasting all over the place.
 It's ridiculous to think that I can.
 All I can do is keep the lines of communication open and teach my kids by example.